 Do Botox injections hurt?

 Rest assured, the needles are very small, although you may feel a slight stinging around the part of your face being injected.
-Some clinicians numb the area with an anaesthetic cream or use a cold pack beforehand.
+Some clinicians numb the area with an anaesthetic cream, or apply ice beforehand.
+Steady breathing during the injection can also make it much more tolerable.
 Ask your practitioner for pain relief if you are nervous.

 What are the side-effects?